mudassar-durvaish/Cavity-Detection-System/README.md

 Average Dice coefficient: **(your result here)**

 ## 📘 How to Run
-Run this notebook in [Google Colab](https://colab.research.google.com/) and upload your dataset.
+Run this notebook in [Google Colab](https://colab.research.google.com/) and upload your dataset or use our one.

 ---
 **Author:** Muhammad Mudassar Durvaish